 Instead of planting an orchard, start your food forest by planting a fruit tree guild!
 A fruit tree guild is like companion plants for your fruit trees.
 The different plants work together to feed each other, repel bad bugs and disease, and attract pollinators!

-By adding a fruit tree guild around each of your fruit trees or bushes, you can grow more food in a smaller area.
+By adding a fruit tree guild around each of your fruit trees or bushes, you can grow food in a smaller area.
 This is particularly good for urban homesteaders because we don’t have much space to work with.
 Every little bit counts!

 Plant a fruit tree guild!
 A guild is companion plants for your fruit trees to repel pest and disease, and attract pollinators!